goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 Introduction
 ------------

-This chapter narrates creating a web application project using BlueBream.
+This chapter narrates you to create a web application project using BlueBream.
 If you complete this chapter, you should be able to:

 - Install PasteScript based BlueBream project template